Fractured Magic: Chapter Fourteen

 Roman frowned at it.
 “That wasn’t here in my day.”

-Instead of heading to the elevator, Roman veered toward the stone steps beside it.
-They appeared to climb up without end — for about seventy feet, if Maebhe had to guess.
+Roman hummed.
+Instead of the elevator, Roman made for the stone steps beside it.
+They appeared to climb up without end — for at least seventy feet, if Maebhe had to guess.
 “Is there a reason we’re not taking the elevator?”

 “That thing looks loud enough to alert the entire island to our presence,” Roman whispered.
 “We don’t know who might be waiting at the top.”